 This course will provide an overview of the sound for picture industry as well as in-depth instruction on sound effects creation/ editing, ADR, field recording, synch, and post-production utilizing Pro Tools digital audio workstations.
-Prerequisite: AUDIO 213, 218 or 255 and concurrent enrollment in AUDIO 205, 213 or 255.
+Prerequisite: AUDIO 219 and 255.
 (SFCC)